Fail2Ban: protect your server

 ...

-We now want to create a new jail.
+We now want to create a new jail for our nginx web server.
+We want to timeout IPs, which have a high amount of forbidden responses.
 This can also be done in the file.
-Copy&Paste the following code to enable an apache authentication failure filter:
+Copy&Paste the following code to enable an nginx forbidden filter:

 ...